The Substitute: Home media

-The movie was originally released in the United States on Laserdisc in 1996 and on DVD on June 18, 1997 by Artisan Entertainment.
+The movie was originally released in the United States on Laserdisc in 1996 and on DVD on June 18, 1997, by Artisan Entertainment.
 It was re-released on DVD and bundled with The Substitute 3: Winner Takes All in 2000.
 As of 2020, the film was released on Blu-ray Disc in a few European countries, including Germany, in 2015 by NSM Records.

 Reception

 Box office

-In the United States and Canada, the film grossed $6.1 million on the first weekend, finishing second at the box office.
-In its second weekend, The Substitute made $2,705,358 in 1,762 theaters (a total of $10.4 million over the ten-day period), falling to eighth position.
-It then made $1,084,881 on its third weekend, a 60% drop, in 1,130 theaters, and $451,525 on its fourth weekend, finishing twentieth.
-On its fifth weekend, it made $439,025, a 3% decrease, with a total gross of $13.7 million.
-It ran in wide release (600+ theatres) for four weeks.
+In the United States and Canada, The Substitute grossed $14.8 million at the box office.
+It opened at No. 2, its first of two consecutive weeks in the Top 10 at the domestic box office.

 Critical response

-The Substitute holds a rating of 42% on Rotten Tomatoes from 26 critics.

 Roger Ebert gave the film one star out of four, writing: "I am so very tired of this movie.
 I see it at least once a month.
 The title changes, the actors change, and the superficial details of the story change, but it is always about exactly the same thing: heavily armed men shooting at one another.
 Even the order of their deaths is preordained: First the extras die, then the bit players, then the featured actors, until finally only the hero and the villain are left."
 James Berardinelli gave the film two stars out of four, writing: "The Substitute has its moments, all of which fall in the realm of high camp. ...
 Nevertheless, aside from a lot of only moderately-satisfying violence, The Substitute comes across as rather lame.
 It's not boring, but that dubious qualification isn't enough to earn the movie a passing grade."

 In an article about films about troubled teens, The A.V.
 Club stated: "There have been plenty of movies about white people coming into inner-city schools and whipping the students into shape, but nothing quite like The Substitute, which brings the subtly racist, paternalistic elements of those films right to the surface."

 A more positive review came from Kevin Thomas, who wrote: "There's a sense of shrewd observation throughout The Substitute that makes it come alive and seem quite a few cuts above such usual genre fare."
 Similarly, Mick LaSalle wrote: "The Substitute is a guilty pleasure, but it's not garbage.
 Berenger brings to the role an appealing ruggedness and world-weariness, and Ernie Hudson, as the corrupt principal, is sleazy and elegant.
 The script isn't bad, either.
 The first meeting between Shale and the principal, in which they size each other up, is superb, and, throughout, the outlandish premise is handled with straight-faced intelligence."